Jason Heyward Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

+- The 8.1 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.

-- The Guardians have a 3.78 team ERA that ranks third across all MLB pitching staffs.
+- The Guardians have a 3.77 team ERA that ranks third across all league pitching staffs.

-- Guardians pitchers combine to surrender 128 home runs (one per game), the second-fewest in baseball.
+- The Guardians allow the second-fewest home runs in baseball (129 total, one per game).

-- Syndergaard (2-6) takes the mound for the Guardians in his 17th start of the season.
-He's put together a 6.57 ERA in 76 2/3 innings pitched, with 49 strikeouts.
+- Curry (3-1) gets the starting nod for the Guardians in his seventh start of the season.
+He has a 3.24 ERA in 75 2/3 innings pitched, with 52 strikeouts.

-- The right-hander's most recent time out was on Wednesday against the Cincinnati Reds, when he threw 4 1/3 innings, surrendering five earned runs while allowing eight hits.
+- The right-hander's most recent appearance was on Friday against the Detroit Tigers, when he threw six innings, surrendering one earned run while allowing five hits.

-- In 16 games this season, the 30-year-old has a 6.57 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .306 to his opponents.
+- The 25-year-old has an ERA of 3.24, with 6.2 strikeouts per nine innings, in 31 games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.